 To make your trip more pleasant, review these hints and techniques.
 Take your time and enjoy the drive.
 The trip to the summit and back is 38 miles.
 Please plan on a minimum of 2-hours for the round trip drive and have at least a half of tank of gas.
-We recommend that you drive up to the summit and save picture stops and points of interest for the drive down, this will be easier on your vehicle.
+We recommend that you drive straight up to the summit, and save picture stops and points of interest for the drive down.
+This will be easier on your vehicle.

 Ascending the Mountain:

 - Drive the first two miles past the tollgate in low gear or the low range to allow your vehicle to operate properly.